Climate of Moscow: Monthly averages and records for Moscow

 Monthly precipitation totals are moderately high throughout the year, although precipitation levels tend to be higher during the summer than during the winter.
 Due to the significant variation in temperature between the winter and summer months as well as the limited fluctuation in precipitation levels during the summer, Moscow is considered to have a continental climate with no true dry season.

-Most of records and averages are given for VVC weather station, located in the North-Eastern administrative okrug of Moscow.
-The temperature from this station averages 0.5–1 C° lower than in the city center, and 0.5–2 C° higher than night minimums in the suburbs.
+Most of the records and averages are given for VVC weather station, located in the North-Eastern administrative okrug of Moscow.
+The temperature from this station averages 0.5–1 °C lower than in the city center, and 0.5–2 °C higher than night minimums in the suburbs.

-Type of precipitation

-Most precipitation in Moscow falls as rain, but in winter months almost all precipitation falls as snow, forming firm snow cover.
-The last wet snow precipitation may be in the beginning of May, and it may restart at the end of September.

-Snow cover

-Snow cover (averaging 5–7 months per year) forms at the end of October and melts by the start of April, although in recent years has not lasted as long as usual.
-For example, in the winter of 2006–2007 the snow cover didn't form until the end of January, and melted at the beginning of March; in 2007–2008, the snow cover melted at the end of February, and in the 2008–2009 winter, snow cover didn't form until the end of December, which is two months later than usual.
-Yet in 2011–2012 it melted in the middle of April.